This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Sour cream substitute: You can use yogurt or Greek yogurt

 - Preparing this cake in advance: Prepare the cake layers up to 2 days in advance.
 Wrap tightly in plastic wrap with a piece of parchment paper on the top and bottom of the cake layer.
 Or these can also be stored in an airtight container.
-Cake layers can also be frozen, double wrap in plastic wrap.
+Cake layers can also be frozen, double-wrapped in plastic wrap.
 The frosting can also be prepared 1-2 days in advance and kept in an airtight container at room temperature.
 You’ll need to remix it prior to using it.

 Can I replace the chocolate for cocoa powder?